enricopolanski/functional-programming/README.md

 A term we could associate to _functional_ programming might be _algebraic_ programming:

-> Algebras can be taught as the design patterns for functional programming
+> Algebras can be thought as the design patterns for functional programming

 An **algebra** is generally defined as whatever combination of: